Merzasphor/MWSE/docs/source/lua/type/tes3mobileObject/reference.rst

 reference
 ====================================================================================================

 `tes3reference`_.
+Read-only.
 Access to the reference object for the mobile, if any.

 .. _`tes3reference`: ../../../lua/type/tes3reference.html